bsdpunk/gidit/README.md

 ![newone](newone.png)

-## giadd
+## gicat
-Append an image, to the left of an image
+Append an image, to the right of an image

 ![one](one.png)